Do Not Hesitate

-Do Not Hesitate is a 2021 Dutch film.
+Do Not Hesitate is a 2021 thriller film directed by Shariff Korver and written by Jolein Laarman.
 It premiered at the Tribeca Film Festival.
 The Dutch premiere took place at the Netherlands Film Festival and was followed by a nationwide release.
-It was selected as the Dutch entry for the Best International Feature Film at the 94th Academy Awards.
+It was selected as the Dutch entry for the Best International Feature Film at the 94th Academy Awards, but it was not nominated.

 Plot

 Three young Dutch soldiers shoot a goat while guarding a truck in the middle of nowhere, during a mission in the Middle East.
 As stress and heat take their toll, they become increasingly disconnected to reality and their relationship with the young boy who is the goat's owner becomes more precarious, resulting in his death and their deep shock.
 They are rescued and recoup in Crete, where their drinking, dancing, crying and screaming is in contrast with their debrief, where nobody talks about how they feel.